Carnegie Science Center: Overview

-The Carnegie Science Center is the most visited museum in Pittsburgh, and is located along the Ohio River on the North Shore.
-It has four floors of interactive exhibits totaling over 400 exhibits, and attracts over 700,000 visitors each year.
-Among its attractions are the Buhl Planetarium (which features the latest in digital projection technology), the Rangos Giant Theater (promoted as "the biggest screen in Pittsburgh"), SportsWorks, the Miniature Railroad & Village, the USS Requin (a World War II submarine) and Roboworld, touted as "the world's largest permanent robotics exhibition."
-The Roboworld exhibition contains more than 30 interactive displays featuring "all things robotic", and is also the first physical home for Carnegie Mellon University’s Robot Hall of Fame.
+Kamin Science Center is the most visited museum in Pittsburgh, and is located along the Ohio River on the North Shore.
+It has five floors of interactive exhibits totaling over 400 exhibits, and attracts nearly 500,000 visitors each year.
+Among its attractions are the Buhl Planetarium (which features the latest in digital projection technology), the Rangos Giant Theater (promoted as "the biggest screen in Pittsburgh"), a physical home for some of Carnegie Mellon University’s Robot Hall of Fame (in the lobby of the Rangos Giant Cinema), the Miniature Railroad & Village, and the USS Requin (a World War II submarine).